Write from the Heart - Story Story Contest. How about an unusual date?

 Again he laughed.
 "I'll be right back," he told her as she went to figure things out.

-By the time he returned with the popped corn and two small bottles of pop, she was lowering an empty sand bucket tied with a red skipping rope with a black handle.
+By the time he returned with the popcorn and two small bottles of pop, she was lowering an empty sand bucket tied with a red skipping rope with a black handle.

-He could not whip the grin off his face.
+He could not wipe the grin off his face.
 His woman was funny.
-It had been a long while since he had had such fun.
+It had been a long time since he had such fun.

 "That sounds like a plan.
 Which pop would you like?"

 "Surprise me," she said, giving a jolly chuckle and grinning at him.
 He liked the way her eyes twinkled with mischief and merriment.